ygebre1/EVsForALL3356/README.md

 - Stock Photos: We have to remove stock photos on buy page
 - Non-functional pages: We are planning on combining the buy, rent, and lease pages into one vehicles page to simplify UI and make website more functional
 - Messy UI: Improving UI further and getting around to finishing implementation for vehicles page
 - Authentication Bug: A bug with authentication has to be fixed for the next iteration.
-This should actually being fixed in next few days.
+This should actually being fixed in the next few days.